 - Clean any obvious pus from the outer ear canal with a tissue but do not place a cotton swab or Q-tip into the ear canal.

 - Drip the recommended number of drops of the medicine slowly into the ear, gently push the small cartilage in front of the canal (tragus) in and out a few times to pump the drops deeper.
 Pulling the external ear out may help open the canal before placing the drops.

 - Have the child lay with that ear up for the next 5-10 minutes.

 - Sit the patient up to absorb any remaining drainage from the canal, do not place cotton swab or Q-tip in the ear.

 - Repeat for the other ear if needed.

 Pain: Ear tubes themselves do not cause any ear pain.
 Your child will not need any narcotics after this surgery.
 You may give them acetaminophen or ibuprofen on the day of surgery if they appear uncomfortable.

 Water Avoidance: As mentioned before, soapy water may irritate the ME.
 Therefore, please avoid letting the child lay down in a tub with water deep enough to enter the ear.
-Also, please keep your child’s head out of any hot tub.
+Also, please keep your child’s head out of a hot tub.
 In general, children with ear tubes may swim on the surface AND UP TO 2 FEET BELOW THE SURFACE of most clean, chlorinated swimming pools.
 Occasionally, a child may need earplugs to keep even small amounts of water out of the ear.
-But remember that no earplug is water tight, and the child should avoid diving and jumping into the pool.
+But remember – no earplug is water tight, so the child should avoid diving and jumping into the pool.